anneschuth/anneschuth.github.io/publications.markdown

 I have published over 30 peer-reviewed scholarly articles; these include full papers at major information retrieval venues such as ECIR, CIKM, WSDM, and SIGIR with acceptance rates as low as 10%.
-According to Google Scholar, my articles have received over 1.4k citations; my h-index is 20.
+According to Google Scholar, my articles have received ~1.5k citations; my h-index is 21.

 See also my publication profiles at [google scholar](http://scholar.google.nl/citations?user=Y3ahb_wAAAAJ&hl=en) and [dblp](http://www.dblp.org/search/index.php#query=author:anne_schuth:).